A Guide to The Most Haunted Cities in the World

 Ghost hunters and psychics claim Scotland’s Edinburgh to be the paranormal capital of the world.
 If you’ve ever visited the city, you believe it.
 Even its castle is haunted by a young piper, a headless drummer boy, and French war prisoners.

-Visiting Edinburgh’s Old Town and you hear a dog barking, look around.
-If you don’t see one, it’s the capital’s most beloved Greyfriars Bobby.
+When visiting Edinburgh’s Old Town, and you hear a dog barking, look around.
+If you don’t see one, it’s probably the ghost of the capital’s most beloved Greyfriars Bobby.
 The cute little terrier spent over 10 years guarding his master’s grave.
 They buried him near his owner, in Greyfriars Kirkland.
 A statue of the faithful dog is a popular stop on any local tour.

 The United States